-- 4.12 As at 30 June 2019, 24.9% of the investments are in illiquid asset classes which include Infrastructure, Private Equity, Opportunistic Investments, Direct Property and some Alternative Debt. - 4.13 We note that while some of the illiquid assets are in fixed ended funds which will become liquid over time, the vast majority such as the Direct Property and Infrastructure investments will need to be sold or transferred from the defined benefit assets in the future. - 4.14 In the long term, the defined benefit plans will require full liquidity.
+- 4.11 As at 30 June 2021, 23.4% of the investments are in illiquid asset classes which include Infrastructure, Private Equity, Direct Property and some Alternative Debt. - 4.12 This is close to the Strategic Target allocation for illiquid assets of 25.8%.
+This has increased slightly from 23.0% as at 30 June 2020.
+We note that while some of the illiquid assets are in fixed ended funds which will become liquid over time, others such as the Direct Property and Infrastructure investments will need to be sold or transferred from the defined benefit assets in the future. - 4.13 In the long term, the defined benefit plans will require full liquidity.
 Therefore, we believe that Vision Super should continue to consider the time frame over which they will reduce the exposure to illiquid assets in the defined benefit plans to zero.
-As we are aware is currently the case, we suggest that the liability run off under various scenarios should continue to form part of this consideration.
+As we are aware is currently the case, we suggest that the liability run off under various scenarios should continue to form part of this consideration. - 4.14 Therefore, we recommend that Vision Super should continue to consider the time frame over which they will reduce the exposure to illiquid assets in the defined benefit plans to zero.
+We suggest that consideration of the liability run off under various adverse scenarios should continue to form part of this consideration.